Skip to main content

 DELETE/scim/v2/Groups/{id}Delete a group

-All tenant-scoped endpoints require the OAuth2 Basic auth or an authenticated session context.
+User and group provisioning endpoints require a SCIM bearer token created from the customer portal.
+Portal-side SCIM token management and group-to-role mapping use the authenticated portal session.
 Responses use the application/scim+json content type and include ETag headers for concurrency control.

 Supported Identity Providers

-• Okta -- the most common enterprise IdP for SCIM provisioning
+• Okta -- common enterprise SCIM provisioning through the SCIM 2.0 header-auth app

-• Azure AD (Entra ID) -- for Microsoft-centric organizations
+• Microsoft Entra ID -- for Microsoft-centric organizations using automatic provisioning

-• Auth0 -- for teams using Auth0 as their identity platform
+• OneLogin -- for teams using OneLogin as the identity lifecycle source

 Group-to-Role Mapping